 Towards the end of the month travellers flock to Kenya for the Christmas holiday period, and so accommodation fills up fast.
 If you are planning on visiting in late December, you will need to book in advance as Kenya’s sunny days and incredible access to nature become a sought-after destination for Christmas and New Year holidays.
 This is a good time to visit the beach or neighbouring Zanzibar, as while there will be some light rainfall, the beaches mostly see sunshine.

-This honeymoon combines an incredible Masai Mara safari with luxurious relaxation on Zanzibar's magnificent beaches.
+This unforgettable honeymoon combines the adventure of an iconic Masai Mara safari with the tranquillity of Zanzibar's blissful beaches.

 Experience a different side of Kenya with a camel safari, rhino tracking and sleeping under canvas in the Masai Mara.